koheing/firex-store/docs/v1/v1-usage.md

 ## to and FirestoreDocumentWriterFacade

+- `to`:
-- `to`: Method, return FirestoreAdder or FirestoreDocumentWriterFacade instance. return FirestoreDocumentWriterFacade instance if parameter is firebase.firestore.DocumentReference, while return FirestoreAdder instance if parameter is firebase.firestore.CollectionReference.
+  - Method, return FirestoreAdder or FirestoreDocumentWriterFacade instance.
+  - Return FirestoreDocumentWriterFacade instance if parameter is firebase.firestore.DocumentReference,
+  - Return FirestoreAdder instance if parameter is firebase.firestore.CollectionReference.

   - parameter:
     - ref: firebase.firestore.DocumentReference | firebase.firestore.CollectionReference